Rugby league

-Rugby league football, commonly known as rugby league in English-speaking countries and rugby 13 or rugby XIII in non-Anglophone Europe, is a full-contact sport played by two teams of thirteen players on a rectangular field measuring 68 m wide and 112–122 m long with H-shaped posts at both ends.
+Rugby league football, commonly known as rugby league, is a full-contact sport played by two teams of thirteen players on a rectangular field measuring 68 m wide and 112–122 m long with H-shaped posts at both ends.
 It is one of the two major codes of rugby football, the other being rugby union.
 (Note: American football and Canadian football are both broadly speaking evolutions from the rugby codes - the Canadian Football League in particular evolved specifically from the Canadian Rugby Union (not to be confused with Rugby Canada which governs rugby union in Canada), and maintained rugby in its name as late as 1967 when the organisation changed its name, and the name of its sport, definitively.
 However, the forward pass rules in both sports now differentiate the gridiron games to such an extent as not to be considered 'rugby codes' except in a broader sense.Other hand in ball games, including private school sports such as the Eton Wall Game are not usually referred to as rugby, which is considered specific to games evolved from the game played at the private Rugby School.)

 It originated in 1895 in Huddersfield, West Yorkshire, England, as the result of a split from the Rugby Football Union (RFU) over the issue of payments to players.
 The rules of the game governed by the new Northern Rugby Football Union progressively changed from those of the RFU with the specific aim of producing a faster and more entertaining game to appeal to paying spectators, on whose income the new organisation and its members depended.

 In rugby league, points are scored by carrying an oval ball and touching it to the ground beyond the opposing team's goal line; this is called a try, and is the primary method of scoring, worth four points.
 The opposing team attempts to stop the attacking side scoring points by tackling the player carrying the ball and denying forward progress.
 On occasion, where a clear try scoring opportunity has been thwarted by foul play, a penalty try may be awarded without the ball being grounded over the try line.
 In addition to tries, points can be scored by kicking goals.
 Drop goals (or field goals) can be attempted from the hand at any time for a single point.
 Following a successful try, the scoring team gains a free kick to try at goal with a conversion worth a further two points.
 Penalty kicks at goal, known simply as penalties, may also be awarded for general foul play, and are also worth two points.
 Unlike drop goals, penalty kicks and conversions are taken from the ground, with the ball usually set in a kicking tee, and the opposing team not allowed to directly challenge the kicker.